tanzu-end-to-end/tko-workshop/workshop/content/workshop-overview.md

 - Operation teams can monitor metrics across the full stack , including applications deployed by dev teams.
 - Collect and analyze logs centrally.

-Day n,
+Day 0-n,

 - Upgrade Clusters to the latest Kubernetes Version automatically
-- Provide/Restore clusters from backup
+- Backup/Restore cluster resorces including persistent volumes

 This demo will walk you through the important capabilities that are available in Tanzu for Kubernetes Operations.